AbrarS242/AI-cachex-player/README.md

 The AI bot employs various strategies and algorithms to make informed decisions.
 These include:
 - Minimax algorithm with alpha-beta pruning for efficient decision-making.
-- Heuristics to evaluate board states and prioritize moves.
+- Heuristics to evaluate board states and prioritise moves.
 - Techniques to handle the capture mechanism and the swap rule effectively.
-- Designed to compete against bots of increasing difficulty.

 ## Example Games